Do you need to make money fast? Then keep reading for unique and popular things to sell today for extra cash!

 You can also try selling your photos using the smartphone app, Foap.
 Download the application to your smartphone and upload your photos.
 Once your image receives five positive ratings from other Foap users – your photo will be published for sale.
 You will earn $5 each time someone purchases your photo.
 Payments are made via PayPal when the user requests a cashout.

-23. Sell Practical Tips to Magazines
+23. Submit Practical Tips to Magazines

 25. Sell Your Recipes

 Are you an exceptional cook?
 Then sell your recipes to magazines, cooking contest websites, or article databases.
 Magazines will usually pay $25-$500+ if they publish your recipe.
-Some sites to check out are Cooking Light ($50 and a free t-shirt) and Sunset.com ($250).
-With article databases, they publish your recipe online and then place ads alongside your recipe.
+One site to check out is Cooking Light ($50 and a free t-shirt).
+They publish your recipe online with article databases and then place ads alongside your recipe.
 The more page views to your recipe, the higher revenue share you earn, and the more recipes you share, the more earnings you’ll make.

 26. Sell Tickets